apache/trafficserver/doc/release-notes/upgrading.en.rst

   not overridable
 - The records.yaml entry :ts:cv:`proxy.config.allocator.iobuf_chunk_sizes` has been added
   to enable more control of iobuffer allocation.
-- The records.yaml entry :ts:cv:`proxy.config.cache.dir.enable_hugepages` enables hugepage
-  allocations for internal cache datastructures.
-- The records.yaml entry :ts:cv:`proxy.config.allocator.iobuf_use_hugepages` will enable
+- The records.yaml entry :ts:cv:`proxy.config.allocator.hugepages` will enable
-  allocating iobuffers from hugepages.
+  allocating iobuffers and cache volumes from hugepages if configured in the system.

 The following changes have been made to the :file:`sni.yaml` file: